na-na-hi/renget/archive/vdpo6.md

 >his ears slicked back as if he was embarrassed
 >he wasn't angry like before
 >maybe
->"just because i have a lot of fun playing one"
+>"just because I have a lot of fun playing one"
 >he kissed the sweat off your shoulder and neck
 >"it doesn't mean I'm supposed to be one"
 >good lord he was in denial